Protecting Africa's

-We’re helping heritage managers safeguard their sites by providing information on climate and sea-level risk.
+We’re helping heritage practitioners safeguard their sites by providing information on the risk of climate change driven sea-level rise.

-As sea level is predicted to rise over the next decades and storm surges will cause increasingly powerful waves to batter coastlines, some of the African continent’s most important coastal heritage sites could be inundated or crumble into the sea and be lost forever.
+As sea levels are predicted to rise over the next decades and storm surges will cause increasingly powerful waves to batter coastlines, some of the world’s most important coastal heritage could be inundated or crumble into the sea and be lost forever.

 Challenge

-Coastal erosion and sea-level rise caused by climate change threaten to damage and destroy globally important heritage sites around the African coast.
-But there’s currently no way to accurately assess the risk or extent of loss, as there’s a lack of quantitative predictions of climate risk to heritage sites in Africa.
+Coastal erosion and sea-level rise caused by climate change threatens to damage and destroy heritage sites globally but a lack of quantitative predictions of the extent of exposure means there’s currently no way to accurately assess the risk or extent of loss.

 Insight